 - Electronic as well as physical copies as required

 - Original signatures on appropriate documents

-“Level Two Responsiveness” is the evaluation of the bid response according to the evaluation criteria provided in the RFP and documented on the “Bid Evaluation” (Form G) by the Bid Evaluation Committee.
-Our typical RFP invites the widest possible variety of products and services within the scope of a bid.
-Our intention is to create a contract that provides the widest possible array of utility to the widest possible array of NJPA Members.
-We also specifically invite bidders to define their products and services not only by industry standard terms, but also in terms of the latest technological advances and its applicability and utility to our Members.
+“Level Two Responsiveness” is the evaluation of the proposal response according to the evaluation criteria provided in the RFP and documented on the “Proposal Evaluation” (Form G) by the Proposal Evaluation Committee.
+Our typical RFP invites the widest possible variety of products and services within the scope of a proposal.
+Our intention is to create a contract that provides the widest possible array of utility to the widest possible array of NJPA members.
+We also specifically invite proposers to define their products and services not only by industry standard terms, but also in terms of the latest technological advances and its applicability and utility to our members.

-The perceived procurement value of a bid to NJPA and its Members, in the opinion of NJPA, includes but is not limited to:
+The perceived procurement value of a proposal to NJPA and its Members, in the opinion of NJPA, includes but is not limited to:

 - Conforming to RFP’s intent, scope and specifications

 - Competitive pricing strategies

 - Ability to sell and service NJPA Members nationally

 - Financial strength, experience and success in the industry/marketplace